 Lelystad Airport is the busiest general aviation airfield in The Netherlands and together with Rotterdam, Eindhoven and Schiphol is a member of the Schiphol Group.
 That fact is becoming quite evident as construction works to make this a relief airport for Schiphol are well under way.
 The runway has been extended from 1250 meters to 2700 meters and a new terminal is being built, capable of handling four A320-sized aircraft simulteanously.
 The new operating mode is now set to begin in November 2019.
 For the time being, the field offers daytime visual operations and limited night time instrument arrivals/departures.
 On an average day, you will see many light singles ranging from ultralights to turboprops like the Ce208, quite a few twin props, light helicopters and a bizjet or two.

 A handful of flight training schools for single- and twin engine aircraft as well as helicopters are situated on the airfield, and also several aircraft dealers and maintenance companies.
-AIS Airlines has no scheduled flights here, but a maintenance facility for their Jetstreams.
-Main attraction is the QAPS aircraft painting hangar, which moved here from Schiphol years ago.
+AIS Airlines has no scheduled flights here, but a maintenance facility.
+Certainly an attraction is the aircraft painting hangar, which moved here from Schiphol years ago.
 Aircraft up to the largest bizjets are handled here.